Acquisition and administrative expenses

 Central and Eastern Europe (CEE) or CEE markets

-The definition of “CEE” includes all of the growth markets in Central and Eastern Europe in which VIG Insurance Group is operating.
-This includes Albania, Austria, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, the Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, Turkey and Ukraine.
+The VIG 25 strategic programme distinguishes between CEE markets and special markets in the country portfolio.
+The 20 CEE markets include: Albania, Austria, Croatia, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, Hungary, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.
 Note that differences may exist between this definition and the definition of CEE used by other companies, financial institutions (e.g. IMF, OECD, WIFO, IHS), etc.

 Claims incurred but not reported